thewca/wca-regulations/wca-regulations.md

 ## <article-2><competitors><competitors> Article 2: Competitors

-- 2a) Any person may compete in a WCA competition if they (complemented by [Regulation Y3](regulations:regulation:Y3)):
+- 2a) Any person may compete in a WCA competition if they:
     - 2a1) Comply with WCA Regulations.
     - 2a2) Meet the competition requirements, which must be clearly announced before the competition.
     - 2a3) Are not suspended by the WCA Board.